wppbav/developer.wppbav.com/docs/core-resources/stock-exchanges.md

 # Stock Exchanges

-You may use the Stock Exchanges endpoint to retrieve details about one or more stock exchanges.

 ## What are stock exchanges?

+Stock Exchanges are the entities where public [companies](./companies.md) are listed.

 ## List all stock exchanges